 How to find a paid clinical trial opportunity

-Even if a trial isn’t paid, if you live with a particular condition, you may find it’s worth the access to a potential new treatment and the care you receive at the facility.
+Even if a clinical trial doesn’t offer compensation, getting access to a potential new treatment can be a key benefit to participating in research.
 Without volunteers, new medications can’t be approved by the FDA, and therefore can’t reach patients.
 Clinical trials play a major role in the advancement of scientific research and will hopefully benefit future generations.
-Simply put, research matters, so start your clinical trial search today:
+Simply put, research matters — so start your clinical trial search today.